3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 600000
 ```

-The frequency reported by sysfs unfortunately did not change.
+The frequency reported by sysfs, unfortunately, did not change.
 Let's try
 stress-ng:

 ```